matomatical/coursework-portfolio/README.md

 #### 227-0395-00L Neural Systems

-This subject, billed as 'an introduction to neuroscience for engineers', pushed me far outside of my comfort zone.
+This subject, billed as 'an introduction to neuroscience for engineers', pushed me far outside of my comfort zone, but rewarded me with a basic knowledge of the fundamentals of neuroscience and also reinforcement learning (which I read up on for the project).
 [Details](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lang=en&semkez=2020S&lerneinheitId=135004&).
 ECTS credits: 6.
 Final grade: 6.0 (6.0 scale).